MrDesjardins/dataaccessgatewaychromeextension/readme.md

 1. At the root: `npm install`
 2. Move to the `devpanel`
-3. `yarn install`
+3. `npm install`
-4. To run in browser: `npm run start` or
+4. To run in browser: `npm run start`

+or

-4. To build: `npm run fullbuildmac`.
-This will build and move the files in the extension `dist` folder.
-You can then use Chrome to load that folder from `chrome://extensions` and use the extension on real website using the Data Access Gateway library.
+4. To build: `npm run build`.
+This will build and move the files in the root (extension) `dist`.
+You can then use Chrome to load the root `dist` folder from `chrome://extensions` and use the extension on real website using the Data Access Gateway library.
+However, you must follow the next section step to generate the manifest.json file in the `dist` folder as well.

 ## Here are the steps for building the Chrome's extension
 _The Chrome Extension is what communicate between the library and the Chrome's extension.
 This should rarely be changed._